toshon-jennings/DoubleCapsCorrect/README.md

 ---

 ## What It Does
-Fixes common double-capital typing errors across any app.
+Fixes common double-capital typing errors across most apps.
 For example:
 `THis` → `This`
 `FAster` → `Faster`
 Runs silently and instantly when activated via hotkey.